 How did the innovation of the ancient Mesoamericans make its way up to Europe?
 Colonialism, of course.
 The most popular theory is that Spanish explorer Hernán Cortés arrived in Aztec territory in the early 1500s and was welcomed by Montezuma II, who mistook him for a reincarnated Aztec god.
 A feast was held and xocolatl was served.
 As the story goes, Cortés wrote that it was “a bitter drink for pigs,” but still brought some back to Spain.
 Once there, it was sweetened with cinnamon, nutmeg and cane sugar, and the chili peppers were removed from the recipe.

 By the second half of the 16th century, Spanish aristocrats loved chocolate and wanted more.
 Spain began importing it, while other European explorers visited Central America and discovered it for themselves.
-Soon, all of Europe was smitten.
+Soon, all of Europe was smitten, and the history of chocolate entered a new era.
 The sweetened drink was served at the royal wedding of King Louis XIII of France, and at chocolate houses that opened a few years later in Great Britain.

 Chocolate became popular in the “New World” shortly after.
 During the American Revolutionary War, soldiers were often paid chocolate in lieu of wages.
 And in Colonial American households, chocolate was a very common drink, along with coffee and tea.

-During its first few hundred years in Europe, chocolate was mostly consumed by the rich.
+During its first few hundred years in Europe, the history of chocolate favored consumption by the rich.
 But thanks to Dutch chemist Coenraad Johannes van Houten, it soon became affordable for everyone.
 In 1828, using a method that came to be known as “Dutch processing,” Van Houten created a cocoa powder (“Dutch cocoa”) by adding alkaline salts to cacao beans, which made it much easier to mix them with water.
-Van Houten is also credited with inventing the chocolate press, which further streamlined the chocolate-making process by separating cocoa powder and cocoa butter and paved the way for the mass production of chocolate.
+Van Houten is also credited with influencing the history of chocolate by inventing the chocolate press, which further streamlined the chocolate-making process by separating cocoa powder and cocoa butter and paved the way for the mass production of chocolate.

 The End: Bars, Kisses And Spa Treatments